Rome

 People living in Rome were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Wish I had brought: 1.
 Lots of books.
 The books in English here are really expensive.
 Paperbacks at Feltrinelli International range anywhere from 12 euros to 25 euros or more.
 2. Typical American sauces, seasonings and mixes like barbecue sauce, taco sauce, cake mix, instant pudding mix, jello mix, etc. These can be found here only at Castroni and are really expensive.
 3. Vitamins (bulk kind that can be found at Sam's or Costco) because they are also very expensive here and come in small bottles.
 Wish I had left at home: Most of my clothes.
 The Italian clothing style is chic and trendy.
-If you hit the massive biannual sales in February and August, you will be able to pick up some really nice pieces at greatly reduced prices (50-70% off)," said one expat in Rome.
+If you hit the massive biannual sales in February and August, you will be able to pick up some really nice pieces at greatly reduced prices (50-70% off)," commented one expat who made the move to Rome.

 Where should I setup a bank account in Rome?